gothic-hedge-society/fintech.trading.competition/README.md

 created multiple accounts, and others have created accounts using emails that differ from the ones used in the WuFoo sign-up sheet.
-In the future, functionality will be written into the onboarding process to avoid this, but for now, I (Jake) have manually matched each participant’s account number & username.
+In the future, functionality will be written into the onboarding process to avoid this but for now, I (Jake) have manually matched each participant’s account number & username.

 It’s up to you to check and make sure that the account you’d like to use